personnumber3377/personnumber3377.github.io/projects/fuzzing_libmysofa.md

 libmysofa is a library which is used in ffmpeg: https://github.com/FFmpeg/FFmpeg/blob/master/libavfilter/af_sofalizer.c

 Looking through the library source code: https://github.com/hoene/libmysofa there doesn't appear to be fuzzers in place, so let's try to do that.
+I made my own fork here: https://github.com/personnumber3377/libmysofa

 Looking at CMakeLists.txt there appears to be a variable called BUILD_STATIC_LIBS which determines if we should build a static library.
 Let's add an option to compile a fuzzer too: